AI-driven Prices for Externalities and Sustainability in Production Markets: Introduction

-We propose a practical and effective technique for calculating concrete market prices and allocations via a \emph{deep reinforcement learning policymaker}, operating in an environment of other learning agents.
-These prices can serve as a clear-cut guideline for intervention, and can then be implemented by a variety of mechanisms; e.g., policy-makers can tax (or subsidize) the difference between the current market price and the computed price, or buy/sell from reserves.\footnote{There are many such examples of influencing the supply/demand, e.g.,~\cite{cnn_mapple,wpr_milk,bbc_oil}.} This new approach grants us the ability to design and test novel policies (via tuning the parameters and simulating the multi-agent environment) to tackle a plethora of real-world problems in various disciplines under a host of objectives, such as the problem of sustainable production (renewable energy, CO\textsubscript{2} markets, natural resource preservation, etc.).
+Motivated by the arguments above, we propose a practical and effective technique for calculating concrete market prices and allocations via a \emph{deep reinforcement learning policymaker}, operating in an environment of other learning agents.
+These prices can serve as a clear-cut guideline for intervention, and can then be implemented by a variety of mechanisms; e.g., policy-makers can tax (or subsidize) the difference between the current market price and the computed price, or buy/sell from reserves.\footnote{There are many such examples of influencing the supply/demand~\cite{cnn_mapple,wpr_milk,bbc_oil}.} This new approach grants us the ability to abstract real-world situations into a form that makes them amenable to research, and allows for advances in the state-of-the-art.
+In particular, it enables us to design and test novel policies (via tuning the parameters and simulating the multi-agent environment) to tackle a plethora of real-world problems in various disciplines under a host of objectives, such as the problem of sustainable production (renewable energy, CO\textsubscript{2} markets, natural resource preservation, etc.).
+Our work falls into the very recent research agenda of building agent-based models to inform policy in socio-economic environments (see~\cite{zheng2020ai,deepmindEcon}).